|Nutritional Guidelines (per serving)|

 - 1 teaspoon vanilla extract

-- In a large mixing bowl, combine the flour, sugar, cocoa powder, baking soda, baking powder, and salt until well combined.
+In a large mixing bowl, combine the flour, sugar, cocoa powder, baking soda, baking powder, and salt until well combined.
 Create a well in the center of the ingredients.
 Add the soy milk mixture, eggs (or egg replacer, if using), coffee, dairy-free sour cream, vegetable oil, and vanilla extract to the well.
-Using an electric hand mixer, beat the ingredients on a medium-speed setting for 1-2 minutes, or until smooth.
+Using an electric hand mixer, beat the ingredients on a medium-speed setting for 1 to 2 minutes, or until smooth.
 (Note: the batter will be rather thin, but this is normal!)

-- Pour the batter into the prepared pans and bake for 30 to 40 minutes, or until a toothpick inserted into the center of the cakes emerges clean.
-Allow cakes to cool in the pan for 20-30 minutes, then carefully remove the cakes from the pans and allow to cool completely on wire cooling racks before layering and frosting with Dairy-Free Chocolate Frosting.
+Pour the batter into the prepared pans and bake for 30 to 40 minutes, or until a toothpick inserted into the center of the cakes emerges clean.
+Allow cakes to cool in the pan for 20 to 30 minutes, then carefully remove the cakes from the pans and allow to cool completely on wire cooling racks before layering and frosting with Dairy-Free Chocolate Frosting.

-- For an extra rich cake, try preparing a batch of this Dark Chocolate Ganache and using it to fill the middle layer of the cakes.
+For an extra rich cake, try preparing a batch of Dark Chocolate Ganache and using it to fill the middle layer of the cakes.
 Allow the ganache to chill for about 30 minutes to 1 hour, or until pliable but firm, then evenly spread the ganache evenly over the top surface of one of the cakes.
-Place the other cake on top, then frost with Dairy-Free Chocolate Frosting.
-It's the cake I make for true chocolate lovers!
+Place the other cake on top, then frost with the regular chocolate frosting.